Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 Unfortunately, most of these parasites are too small to see with the naked eye (unless they happen to be passed in their waste), and their eggs are even smaller.

-To determine if your snake has contracted one of these parasites, you’ll likely need to contact your vet.
+To determine if your ball python has contracted one of these parasites, you’ll likely need to contact your vet.

-Your vet will need to analyze a stool sample from your snake to confirm or deny the presence of parasites.
+Your vet will need to analyze a stool sample from your ball python to confirm or deny the presence of parasites.

 However, keep an eye out for symptoms like diarrhea and weight loss, as these are vital signs of parasite infestations.